 The company soon got recognized as one of the best metal shops in the country.
 The speciality product segment became navigation lights for ships, which gave the company a prestigious gold medal in the 1886’s world exhibition in Liverpool.
 Thanks to one of the sons in the house, Hammar became the first Swedish company to sell compasses in 1895.
 The son Gustaf was studying in London and learned all about manufacturing compasses from the Hughes family.
 Until 1978 the company had delivered more than 7000 Hammar compasses.

 The close relations between the families Hughes and Hammar led to long-term business.
 It is now, in the beginning of the 20th century, Hammar starts to focus on better solutions for safety at sea.
 As general agent Hammar started to import nautical instruments.
 Together with the Hughes family they developed the compasses with vibration dampening and gyros.
 In 1930 Hammar delivered the first eco sounder to a Swedish merchant vessel and in 1946 the first radar.
-In 1956 Hammar introduced the inflatable liferafts that during the years have saved lots of lives at sea.
+In 1956 Hammar introduced the inflatable liferafts in Sweden, that during the years have saved lots of lives at sea.

 Since 1985 the Hammar H20 hydrostatic release unit for liferafts and EPIRBs has been the leading product in the Hammar range.
 Today the Hammar hydrostatic inflator for lifejackets and the remote release system for liferafts are important products in Hammar’s assortment.
 The company’s turnover is approximately SEK 80 million and the market share for the release unit is about 80 %.